Cooperative ISAC for LAE: Joint Trajectory Planning, Power allocation, and Dynamic Time Division

-Despite these advances, several challenges remain for achieving end-to-end efficiency in cooperative multi-UAV ISAC systems under mobility conditions.
-First, the critical time division between sensing and communication phases is often predetermined or coarsely adjusted rather than jointly optimized with trajectories and power allocation, despite this being where the fundamental tradeoff between communication rate and sensing performance manifests in rapidly changing geometries \cite{9858656,meng2022uav,uav_isac_joint_2,pang2024dynamic}.
-Second, sensing performance is frequently evaluated using instantaneous metrics rather than accumulated information budgets that better reflect how multiple brief preambles collectively support subsequent transmissions.
-Systematic incorporation of mission-wide MI constraints remains limited in networked multi-UAV settings \cite{sensing_metric_mi,resource_alloc_isac_1,tradeoff_isac_1}.
-Third, infrastructure cooperation is typically coordinated at slower timescales than per-slot scheduling or examined under partially optimized resources, limiting its ability to reduce directional uncertainty when motion dynamics and communication backlogs demand responsiveness \cite{cheng2024networked,cheng2025networked,wang2024isac,pan2023cooperative}.
-Finally, the resulting optimization problem couples spatial, temporal, and energy domains in a nonconvex manner; while alternating optimization and majorization-minimization frameworks are established methods, scalable solvers with convergence guarantees tailored to this specific coupling in cooperative LAE scenarios require further exploration \cite{sca_tutorial,resource_alloc_isac_2,tradeoff_isac_1,gao2024trajectory}.
+Despite these advances, several challenges remain in achieving end-to-end efficiency for cooperative multi-UAV ISAC systems under mobility.
+The time division between sensing and communication is often predetermined or only coarsely adjusted, rather than jointly optimized with trajectories and power allocation, even though it directly governs the communication--sensing trade-off in rapidly varying geometries \cite{9858656,meng2022uav,uav_isac_joint_2,pang2024dynamic}.
+Sensing performance is also often characterized by instantaneous metrics instead of accumulated information budgets that better capture how multiple short preambles support subsequent transmissions.
+The use of mission-level MI constraints remains limited in networked multi-UAV settings \cite{sensing_metric_mi,resource_alloc_isac_1,tradeoff_isac_1}.
+In addition, infrastructure cooperation is typically coordinated on slower timescales than per-slot scheduling or studied under only partially optimized resources, which limits its ability to reduce directional uncertainty when mobility and communication backlogs require fast adaptation \cite{cheng2024networked,cheng2025networked,wang2024isac,pan2023cooperative}.
+Moreover, the resulting optimization couples spatial, temporal, and energy variables in a highly nonconvex manner; although alternating optimization and majorization--minimization are well-established tools, scalable solvers with convergence guarantees for this specific coupling in cooperative LAE scenarios remain insufficiently explored \cite{sca_tutorial,resource_alloc_isac_2,tradeoff_isac_1,gao2024trajectory}.